rkaysen63/surfs_up/README.md

 * **Analysis of Results - Precipitation*

   * The results show that the precipitation is generally light with a smattering of heavier rainfall.
 Median rainfall is 0.02" in June and 0.03" in December.
-  * Unlike the temperature distribution, the precipitation data is skewed right in June and December.
-The mean precipitation in both June and December is greater than the 3rd quartile for those months.
-This indicates that there are days with a large amount of rainfall, but those days are the exception rather than the rule.
+  * Unlike the temperature distribution, for both months, June and December, the precipitation data is skewed to the right.
+The mean precipitation, 0.14 inches in June and 0.22 inches in December, is greater than the 3rd quartile, 0.12 inches in June and 0.15 inches in December.
+This indicates that while there are days with a large amount of rainfall, those days are the exception rather than the rule.
-  * The scatter plot shows that there are few days with over 1 inch of rainfall in either June or December over seven years of data; fewer days with over 2 inches; and almost no days with greater than 3" of rainfall.
+  * The scatter plot shows that for the seven year range of data, there are few days with over 1 inch of rainfall in either June or December; fewer days with over 2 inches; and almost no days with greater than 3" of rainfall.

 ## Code
 * **Code for making a connection to a database and reflecting that database**